No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction: Robust Vertex Fitting

 so that optimising over $s_i$ is equivalent to simultaneously minimising all pair-wise track distances under the combined metric $(W_i \tilde S^{-1}W_j + W_j \tilde S^{-1} W_i)$.
-We furthermore observe that minimising the reduced objective with respect to $s_i$ leads to coupled steps in $s_i$.
-This coupling appears due to the profiled vertex which couples all tracks to a common point in space.
-We thus obtain
+In this derivation the vertex coordinates no longer appear explicitly; instead, they induce an effective interaction between every pair of tracks through the common profiled vertex.
+Minimising the reduced objective with respect to $s_i$ leads to coupled steps in $s_i$ with a coupling between the different tracks.
+The coupling arises because changing the phase of one track changes the profiled common vertex, thereby modifying the residuals of all remaining tracks.